Bit-Apps-Pro/wp-validator/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

+## Overview

-This PHP package provides a comprehensive solution for input validation and sanitation.
-It allows developers to easily validate user input against various rules and sanitize it to prevent security vulnerabilities.
+The WP Validator is a robust PHP package designed to simplify the process of data validation and sanitization.
+It offers a versatile and user-friendly solution for developers to ensure that user input meets specific criteria and is secure against common vulnerabilities.

 # Features